hydra3333/WindowsSandboxForMABS/README.md

 First, double-click on the auto-created `000-RUNME_init_mabs.bat` to download and extract MABS ready to run.

-Last, when MABS has built, double-click on the auto-create `111-SAVE_mabs.bat` to save the results back to the host, whereupon one can close the sandbox which erase eveything in it.
+Last, when MABS has built, double-click on the auto-create `111-SAVE_mabs.bat` to save the results back to the host, whereupon one can close the sandbox whereupon the Microsoft Windows Sandbox product auto-erases eveything in the sandbox.

 #### Dependencies you can/must edit or delete: